On this page

 Trustee toolkit online learning

 Go to the Trustee toolkit Learn about winding up in the ‘DB scheme, solvent employer: wind-up or buy-out’ module, the 'DB scheme, solvent employer: buy-in or partial buy-out' module or the ‘DB scheme, insolvent employer: wind-up or transfer to PPF’ module.
 You must log in or sign up to use the Trustee toolkit.

 See related content

 Closing a scheme

-Guidance on helping your clients to wind up their pension schemes
+Guidance for advisers on helping their clients to wind up their pension schemes